-Strand Data and Anal ysis Торіс Data Collection n and Storage multiple quanti ather and organize tative data elements perform various tasks.
+Strand Data and An alysis Торіс Data Collect ion and Storage DA.DCS.4.a Gather and organize multiple quantitative data elements using a tool to perform various tasks.
 Expectations for Learning LEARNING PROGRESSION In grade 3, students collected, recorded and maintained data over time using various tools, such as a thermometer, ruler, scale and survey.
 In grade 4, students build upon the use of tools from grade 3, to collect data from multiple sources within a singular topic over time.
 In grade 5, students will select appropriate tools to collect data from multiple sources within a singular topic over time.
-IMPORTANT CONCEPTS Keeping an organized record of data over time is critical to analyzing data Various tools can be used to generate data Different tools are used to collect different types of data KEY SKILL/PROCEDURES Use appropriate tools to collect data Use appropriate tools to organize data Maintain accurate data from multiple sources within a singular topic over a period of time Collect data from multiple sources within a singular topic, by making repeated observations over time Content Elaborations CLARIFICATIONS Tools that may be explored are digital thermometers, GPS sensors, calculators, scales, digital forms (i.e., survey tools), length measurement tools, a stopwatch, etc. Data can be organized by using various digital and non-digital tables and charts.
+IMPORTANT CONCEPTS Keeping an organized record of data over time is critical to analyzing data.
+Various tools can be used to generate data.
+Different tools are used to collect different types of data.
+KEY SKILL/PROCEDURES Use appropriate tools to collect data.
+Use appropriate tools to organize data.
+Maintain accurate data from multiple sources within a singular topic over some time.
+Collect data from multiple sources within a singular topic, by making repeated observations over time.
+Content Elaborations CLARIFICATIONS Tools that may be explored are digital thermometers, GPS sensors, calculators, scales, digital forms (i.e., survey tools), length measurement tools, a stopwatch, etc. Data can be organized by using various digital and non-digital tables and charts.
 Digital organizational resources could include spreadsheets, online graphing programs, etc. An example of collecting data from multiple sources within a singular topic could be collecting the height of students in three different classes throughout the school year.
 CONTENT FOCUS The focus is on students collecting, recording, maintaining and organizing data from multiple sources within a singular topic over time.

-Strand Data and Analysis

-Торіс Data Collection and Storage

 COMPUTER SCIENCE PRACTICES Practice 7.
 Communicating About Computing 1.
-Select, organize, and interpret large data sets from multiple sources to support a claim.
+Select, organize and interpret large data sets from multiple sources to support a claim.

-Strand Data and Anal ysis Торіс Data Collectio n and Storage entify techniques and Expectations for Learning formats to store retrieve differer LEARNING PROGRESSION information.
-In grade 3, students used different software tools to access data and store it in different locations.
+Strand Data and Ar nalysis Торіс Data Collection and Storage DA.DCS.4.b Identify techniques and formats to store, process and retrieve different types of information.
+Expectations for Learning LEARNING PROGRESSION In grade 3, students used different software tools to access data and store it in different locations.
 In grade 4, students begin to gain an understanding that different file types may require different storage.
 In grade 5, students will use their knowledge of file types to explore how file size impacts storage.
-IMPORTANT CONCEPTS Different data is stored in different ways on a computing device Data can be stored locally, on a computing device or online How data is stored impacts accessibility KEY SKILL/PROCEDURES Store data as a specific file type Locate and retrieve data on a computing device Content Elaborations CLARIFICATIONS Examples of data storage could include saving to a device, local network or the cloud.
+IMPORTANT CONCEPTS Different data is stored in different ways on a computing device.
+Data can be stored locally, on a computing device or online.
+How data is stored impacts accessibility.
+KEY SKILL/PROCEDURES Store data as a specific file type.
+Locate and retrieve data on a computing device.
+Content Elaborations CLARIFICATIONS Examples of data storage could include saving to a device, local network or the cloud.
 Accessibility refers to the ability to retrieve data.
 Students should understand that data saved to a device will not be accessible without that same device.
 Accessibility also refers to the ability to open file formats on different devices.
 Information refers to data, which could include pictures, audio, video, or documents.
 Examples of file types would be image (i.e., .jpg, .png, .gif .bmp), document (e.g., .doc, .docx, .pages, .txt), multi-media (e.g., .mov, mp4, .wmb) and presentation (e.g., .ppt, .pptx, .key).
 CONTENT FOCUS The focus is that data storage impacts the accessibility of information and that different data types are stored in different formats.
 COMPUTER SCIENCE PRACTICES Practice 7.
 Communicating About Computing 1.
-Select, organize, and interpret large data sets from multiple sources to support a claim.
+Select, organize and interpret large data sets from multiple sources to support a claim.